nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - agile, scrum & organisational patterns
 - development idea: project pattern language
 ---
+### Whatever you do, you can call it Scrum.

-### Scrum is:
+Scrum is:
 -	Lightweight => Vague
 -	Simple to understand => 17 pages?
--	Difficult to master => used inconsistently
+-	Difficult to master => used very inconsistently

-#### Scrum is said to be widely used.
-Reason might be: whatever you do, you can call it Scrum.
 ---
 ## One principle
 ---